 Above the ballroom was the gabled attic which contained a series of five cubicles with box-like platforms containing boot holds (probably for chamber pots).
 Upon the platforms, straw mattresses would be laid to accommodate the stage drivers and drovers, who were regarded only to require Spartan accommodations.
 The cubicles were designed with openings for cross ventilation from the gables windows.
 These openings still have their blown glass features.

-Located two feet below the first level, the kitchen area still retains the large, open-hearth brick fireplace with a pivoting pot hanger for cooking, the original bake oven, and wooden storage bin.
+Located two feet below the first level in the original building, the kitchen area still retains the large, open-hearth brick fireplace with a pivoting pot hanger for cooking, the original bake oven, and wooden storage bin.
 The fireplace is connected to a "beehive" hot-water heating stove.
 Large kettles would rest in the oversize openings on the stove's top.
 Water would be heated in the kettles for use in all the tavern's operations.
-The stove is currently located in one of the apartments.
+(The recent remodeling has enabled to oven to become part of the future museum.)

 Upon E.P.
 Pierce’s death in 1865, two of his daughters, Augusta “Gusty” (1830 – 1917) and Theresa Jane (1812 – 1890) Pierce inherited the property.
 Both were unmarried school teachers who taught in various locations around Vermont, Massachusetts, and New Hampshire.
 They both retired to their ancestral home.
-Gusty is remembered as an outspoken participant in town and school meetings and was the first woman to speak at a town meeting.
+Gusty is remembered as an outspoken participant in town and school meetings.
+According to records, she was the first woman to speak at a town meeting.
 She too was an ardent supporter of abolition and temperance.

-During this time, their younger brother Benjamin ran the tavern which now was called “The Lake House” or the "Lake View House".
+During this time, their younger, unmarried brother Benjamin F. (1833 - 1913) ran the tavern, which now was called “The Lake House” or the "Lake View House".
 Besides being a standard stagecoach stop, it started catering to tourists who came to enjoy the activities on Spafford Lake (later called Spofford lake).
 At the time, their property extended all the way to the lakefront.
 Ironically, the Lake House had a liquor licenses beginning in 1884.

 Gusty died in 1917, the last of the ten Pierce siblings.
 After her death, the Pierce homestead passed out of the family.
 Eventually it changed hands again and in 1923, was purchased by Morris Friedsam, a prominent Chesterfield resident.
 Friedsam updated it with central heating and partial electricity.
 He also added dormers to the original wooden structure, and fixed the porch and chimneys.
 He operated it as a tea room, restaurant, and inn.
 In a portion of it, he ran an antique and reproduction shop.
 He renamed it "The Stone House Antiques".
 On the first floor, next to what is thought to be the stagecoach entrance, Friedsam added a “Barkeeper’s Cage”, an enclosed wooden cage-like structure with a wooden lattice top.
 A section of the lattice work can be raised or lowered to permit the serving of beverages.
 Spirits were kept on shelves that line the lower insides.
 The cash drawer is still workable.

-The CHS first move will be to place it on the State Historical Register.
+CHS has be able to place it on the State Historical Register.
 The next step is to put it on the National Historical Register.
 Eventually, it would be used to display CHS enormous collections.
-Currently, we have had to turn away collectables, mostly large objects, because our present facility has reached capacity.
+In the past, we have had to turn away collectables, mostly large objects, because our present facility has reached capacity.
 Our final goal is to open it as a museum.
-We are happy to announce that a zoning variance has been granted to allow it to become a museum, so that step has already been hurdled.
-In it, CHS will provide educational programs focusing on Chesterfield’s agricultural, manufacturing, and lake resort past and the people who made it all happen.
+In it, CHS will provide educational programs focusing on Chesterfield’s agricultural, manufacturing, and lake resort past, and the people who made it all happen.
 To know one’s past is to have a firm grip on one’s future.
 Once the past is forgotten, one is doomed to continue to repeat it, mistakes and all.